techieshravan/ng1-workshop/Weekly/Day5/Example3/README.md

-# Working with Directives Different Forms
+# Working with Directives in Different Forms